pru-namikaze/Nastro/README.md

-This is a simple project made by using NASA API and Angular.
+An Angular project made by using NASA API.